Femen: History

 After Inna Shevchenko chopped down a wooden cross overlooking Maidan Nezalezhnosti in Kyiv on 17 August 2012, she stated that she had received several death threats and that her front door had been kicked in.
 Fearing arrest, she sought asylum in France and moved to Paris.
 There, in September 2012, she established a training facility for activists for Femen in France.

 In late July 2013, one of the ideologists of the Femen, Viktor Sviatsky, and Hutsol were assaulted on the eve of a visit by Putin to Kyiv to celebrate the 1,025th anniversary of the Christianization of Kievan Rus'.
 According to Hutsol, those who attacked them "resemble those cooperating with secret services SBU and FSB".

-One of the founding members, Oksana Shachko, was found dead in Paris on 24 July 2018; her death is believed to be a suicide.
+One of the founding members, Oksana Shachko, was found dead in Paris on 24 July 2018; her death is believed to have been a suicide.
 She was living as an independent artist separated from the group after disputes with other members.